-Deploying to AEM as a Cloud Service
+Deploying to AEM as a Cloud Service deploying-to-aem-as-a-cloud-service

-Introduction
+Introduction introduction

-Customer Releases
+Customer Releases customer-releases

-Coding against the right AEM version
+Coding against the right AEM version coding-against-the-right-aem-version

 For previous AEM solutions, the most current AEM version changed infrequently (roughly annually with quarterly service packs) and customers would update the production instances to the latest quickstart on their own time, referencing the API Jar.
-However, AEM as a Cloud Service applications are automatically updated to the latest version of AEM more often, so custom code for internal releases should be built against the latest AEM version.
+However, applications on AEM as a Cloud Service are automatically updated to the latest version of AEM more often, so custom code for internal releases should be built against the latest AEM version.

 NOTE

 There are subtle operational differences between how the application behaves on a local machine versus the Adobe Cloud.
 These architectural differences must be respected during local development and could lead to a different behavior when deploying on the cloud infrastructure.
-Because of these differences it is important to perform the exhaustive tests on dev and stage environments before rolling out new custom code in production.
+Because of these differences, it is important to perform the exhaustive tests on dev and stage environments before rolling out new custom code in production.

-In order to develop custom code for an internal release, the relevant version of the AEM as a Cloud Service SDK should be downloaded and installed.
+To develop custom code for an internal release, the relevant version of the AEM as a Cloud Service SDK should be downloaded and installed.
 For additional information about using the AEM as a Cloud Service Dispatcher Tools, see this page.

-The following video provides a high level overview on how to deploy code to AEM as a Cloud Service:
+The following video provides a high-level overview on how to deploy code to AEM as a Cloud Service:

-Deployments via Cloud Manager
+Deployments by way of Cloud Manager deployments-via-cloud-manager

 Generated content-package <PACKAGE_ID> located in file <PATH> is of MIXED type

-Immutable Content Packages
+Immutable Content Packages immutabe-content-packages

 All content and code persisted in the immutable repository must be checked into git and deployed through Cloud Manager.
 In other words, unlike current AEM solutions, code is never deployed directly to a running AEM instance.
-This ensures that the code running for a given release in any Cloud environment is identical, which eliminates the risk of unintentional code variation on production.
-As an example, OSGI configuration should be committed to source control rather than managed at runtime via the AEM web console’s configuration manager.
+This workflow ensures that the code running for a given release in any Cloud environment is identical, which eliminates the risk of unintentional code variation on production.
+As an example, OSGI configuration should be committed to source control rather than managed at runtime by way of the AEM web console’s configuration manager.

 For customers with existing code bases, it is critical to go through the repository restructuring exercise described in AEM documentation to ensure that content formerly under the /etc is moved to the right location.

-Some additional restrictions apply for these code packages, for example install hooks are not supported.
+Some additional restrictions apply for these code packages, for example, install hooks are not supported.

-OSGI Configuration
+OSGI Configuration osgi-configuration

 As mentioned above, OSGI configuration should be committed to source control rather than through the web console.
 Techniques to do so include: